 This guide is part of the BackupYourSystem Page.
-It is separate for the sake of organization.
+It is separate for the sake of the organization.

 As discussed previously in this article's parent introduction, data can be lost in innumerable ways.
 In order to stave off such loss, it's important to have a good backup strategy.
 Simple Backup Suite (sbackup hereafter) can be part of such an effort.